dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a Hologres source table.md

 # Create a Hologres source table

 This topic describes how to create a Hologres source table.
-It also describes the data definition language \(DDL\) syntax, parameters in the WITH clause, data type mapping, and sample code used when you create such a source table.
+It also describes the data definition language \(DDL\) syntax, parameters in the WITH clause, data type mapping, and sample code used when you create a Hologres source table.

 **Note:**

 -   This topic applies only to Blink 3.6.0 and later.
 If your Blink version is earlier than 3.6.0, you can[submit a ticket](https://workorder-intl.console.aliyun.com/) to obtain the required JAR files for installation.
 -   We recommend that you use Hologres 0.7 or later.
--   Only a database table that uses the row-oriented storage mode in Hologres can be used as a source table of Realtime Compute for Apache Flink.
+-   You can use only the Hologres tables that use the row store structure as source tables for Realtime Compute for Apache Flink.
--   Hologres source tables support the projection pushdown rule, which allows you to read data only from the specified columns in a source table.
+-   Hologres source tables support projection pushdown.
+This allows you to read data from only the required columns in the Hologres source tables.
 -   Concurrent Blink jobs can read data from one or more Hologres shards.
 We recommend that the number of concurrent Blink jobs be no more than the number of Hologres shards.
--   You can use Hologres source tables for both stream processing and batch processing.
+-   You can use Hologres source tables to process streaming data and batch data.
--   Snapshot statements are executed to read existing data from a Hologres source table at a high speed.
-After data reading is completed, the job is terminated.
-If data fails to read, the read operation is performed again.
+-   Blink jobs execute snapshot statements to read existing data from Hologres source tables at a high rate.
+After the read operation is complete, the jobs end.
+If the jobs fail to read data, they read the data again.

 ## Introduction to Hologres

 Hologres is compatible with the PostgreSQL protocol and closely connected to the big data ecosystem.
-Hologres supports real-time analysis and processing of petabytes of data with high concurrency and low latency.
-This allows you to use existing Business Intelligence \(BI\) tools to easily perform multidimensional analysis and business exploration.
+Hologres allows you to analyze and process petabytes of data in high concurrency and low latency scenarios.
+Hologres provides an easy method for you to use the existing business intelligence \(BI\) tools to perform multidimensional analysis and explore your business.

 ## DDL syntax